Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Guidance/GeneralGuidanceFHIR.page.md

 </plantuml>

 <br/><br/>

+## Conformance verbs <a name="conformance-verbs"></a>
+The conformance verbs - SHALL, SHOULD, MAY - used in all Healthdata.be specifications are defined in [FHIR Conformance Rules](http://hl7.org/fhir/R4/conformance-rules.html#conflang).

 ## Content Types <a name="contact-types"></a>
 Unless stated otherwise, implementation guides use the [FHIR RESTful framework](https://hl7.org/fhir/R4/http.html#mime-type).
 This framework defines at least three content-types to send/retrieve information: